 Ethics statement: The following are accessories we have used and enjoyed on our Fujifilm X100s.
 We were not asked to write anything about these accessories, nor were we provided any other compensation of any kind.
 Within the article, there are affiliate links.
-If you decided to buy something after clicking the link, we will receive a small commission that helps to support our website.
+If you decided to buy something after clicking the link, we will receive a small commission.
 Don’t worry – prices remain the same for you.
 To know more about our ethics, you can visit our full disclosure page.
 Thank you!

 1. Gordy Strap

 Gordy Straps have been recommended to us by almost every X100s photographer we know.
 Handmade from Latigo belt leather in the USA, they are extremely tough, flexible and pliable, and can sustain up to 25 pounds (!) in weight.
 (If you don’t believe me, check out the gallery on the Gordy Camera Straps website – there is an image of a strap holding up a computer monitor!)
 With a wide variety of straps available, from wrist to neck to tripod straps, you’ll have no problem finding the perfect strap for your X100s, or any other camera for that matter.
 If you’re having trouble choosing, you can always have a look at this Flickr gallery of Gordy Camera Straps for some inspiration.

 Buy Gordy Straps online from the Gordy store

 Find second hand Gordy straps on eBay